CodeAndRepeat/Drums/README.md

 ## License

-`Drums` is available under the MIT license.
+`Drums application` is available under the MIT license.